yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

 holy-haskell.sh
 ```

-What does this script do that doesn't do `cabal init`.
+What does this script do that `cabal init` doesn't do?

 - Use cabal sandbox
 - It initialize `git` with the right `.gitignore` file.